by Scott Mehl © Unofficial Royalty 2016

 King Umberto I of Italy (Umberto Ranieri Carlo Emanuele Giovanni Maria Ferdinando Eugenio) was born March 14, 1844, in Turin, Kingdom of Sardinia, now in Italy. the eldest son of the future King Vittorio Emanuele II of Italy and Archduchess Adelheid of Austria.
 He had seven siblings:

-Just five years old when his father became King of Sardinia, Umberto – now styled Prince of Piedmont – was educated privately, with some of the most prominent statesmen and artists among his tutors.
-After turning 14, he began his military career with the Sardinian forces and took part in the Italian Wars of Independence.
-In 1861, he became heir to the throne of the newly unified Kingdom of Italy.
+Umberto was just five years old when his father became King of Sardinia, and he was then styled Prince of Piedmont.
+He was educated privately, with some of the most prominent statesmen and artists among his tutors.
+After turning 14, he began his military career with the Sardinian forces and participated in the Italian Wars of Independence.
+In 1861, Umberto became heir to the throne of the newly unified Kingdom of Italy.

-Due to the infighting within the Italian states during the wars, there were not many other royal houses that looked kindly upon the House of Savoy, and many were unwilling to establish any sort of relations with them.
-Their conflicts with the Pope did not help when it came time to find an appropriate royal Catholic bride for Umberto.
+Due to the infighting within the Italian states during the wars, many other royal houses did not look kindly upon the House of Savoy and were unwilling to establish any relations with them.
+The House of Savoy’s conflicts with the Pope did not help when it came time to find an appropriate royal Catholic bride for Umberto.

 In 1867, in an attempt to ease the tense relations between Austria-Hungary and Italy, an engagement was arranged with Archduchess Mathilde of Austria.
 She was the daughter of Archduke Albrecht, Duke of Teschen, and Princess Hildegard of Bavaria.
 However, before the marriage could take place, Mathilde died as a result of an accident.
 While smoking before going to the theater, she had tried to hide the cigarette from her father and caught her dress on fire, suffering severe burns.
 She died several days later.